COVID-19 and Women, Peace and Security Database

 “State and non-state actors must implement transformative strategies that are people-oriented and focused on addressing the root causes of gender-based violence.
 There must be efforts to improve the security of women and girls by enacting laws as a part of the national response that support victims and survivors of gender-based violence.” – West Africa Network for Peacebuilding (WANEP), Nigeria

-This database was created with the support of:
+This database was created and is maintained with support from:

 © 2020 Global Network of Women Peacebuilders